 We all need to learn from our mistakes continually.
-Try and help your child turn negative things like mistakes into a learning event.
+Try to help your child turn mistakes into learning events.
 Focus on what they can take away and what they can do better next time.
-You can even tell them a story about someone famous who made mistakes like Thomas Edison, who failed over and over again in the process of inventing the light bulb.
+You can even tell them a story about someone famous who made mistakes like Thomas Edison, who failed over and over again in the process of inventing the lightbulb.

-Taking the time to tune into a child’s feelings when things aren’t going so well, can help you help your child more than you might imagine.
+Taking the time to tune into a child’s feelings when things aren’t going so well can help your child more than you might imagine.

 A Self-Esteem Building Activity and Exercise

-According to Emily Roberts, MA LPC, there are some questions you can ask yourself to help boost your self-esteem and help you feel confident now.
+According to Emily Roberts (2016), there are some questions you can ask yourself to help boost your self-esteem and help you feel confident now.

-These questions can be answered quickly, or something you take more time to ponder on.
+You can answer these questions quickly or take more time to ponder.
 The more time you spend thinking about yourself in this manner, the better you will feel.
 Sometimes we don’t stop to think about those things we already have that define us.